David-Bromell/Android-Development-Project/STRUCTURE.md

-# Navigation Structure of NameOfMobileApp
+# Navigation Structure of Tutor Finder

 * Create a user account via entering all of your user details on our registrartion page
 * Login with the user you have created!